department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-08-Decision-Letter-Download/conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
-My name is Skyler and [NOTETAKER NAME] is taking notes.
-I also have a couple other colleagues who would like to observe and take notes.
+My name is Skyler, and I'm going to be guiding you through the session today.
+I have a couple other colleagues who would like to observe and take notes.
 Perigean did ask for your consent to allow observers, but I want to be sure before we get going.
 Are you okay with a couple additional observers during this session?

 If participant does not consent, use Slack to kindly ask the observers to leave the Zoom.
 If participant consents, admit observers.